logo

 What does your bump feel like before labour?

-Your bump may feel heavier and might drop lower as the baby gets into positions for birth.
+Your bump may feel heavier and drop lower as the baby descends into position for birth.

 What does your belly feel like in labour?

-During labour, your belly feels tight and firm and when contractions start, they come in waves.
+During labour, your belly feels tight and firm, when contractions start, they come in waves.

 Why am I having so many Braxton Hicks contractions?